OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/02-Testing_for_JavaScript_Execution.md

 ## Test Objectives

-- Identify sinks and possible javascript injection points.
+- Identify sinks and possible JavaScript injection points.

 ## How to Test